gabrielmatuk/ejam-fullstack-node-exam/apps/backend/README.md

 - Implement a better logging system
 - Implement more endpoints to manage the superheroes
 - Implement a database to store the superheroes
+- Enable CORS only for the frontend application

 ## Observations